For Authors|For Editors|For Reviewers

 • Providing expertise, advice, and assessment assistance to the Editors.

-• Promoting the Journal to authors and readers, and soliciting or contribute high quality manuscripts each year.
+• Promoting the Journal to authors and readers, and soliciting or contributing high-quality manuscripts each year.

 • Assisting the Editors in identifying potential reviewers.